Gastric Banding Surgery in New Jersey | Top Bariatric Surgeons

 Our practice uses the LAP-BAND ™ gastric banding system.
 We implant two devices in the abdomen: a silicone band and an injection port.
 The silicone band is placed around the upper part of the stomach, creating two connected chambers of the stomach.
 The injection port is attached to the abdominal wall underneath the skin and connected to the lap-band with soft, thin tubing.
-The lap-band is adjustable and several adjustments will be made periodically after the procedure is completed.
-The Physician uses a needle to inject saline solution into your band through the port, increasing the amount of restriction provided by the band, which in turn can help you feel fuller.
+The lap-band is adjustable and several adjustments will be made periodically after the procedure is completed to assure the appropriate level of restriction.
+The physician uses a needle to inject saline solution into your band through the port, increasing the amount of restriction provided by the band, which in turn can help you feel fuller.

 Considerations and Risks of Gastric Banding:

 Gastric banding can help you feel satisfied sooner, but you will have to follow specific diet and exercise guidelines in order to reach and maintain your weight goals.
-Gastric banding requires more follow-up care than most other bariatric surgeries and since the band is adjustable, it will be tweaked over the course of several months.
+Gastric banding requires more follow-up care than most other bariatric surgeries.
+Since the band is adjustable, it will be adjusted over the course of several months to find the perfect level of restriction for you.
 Even after reaching your ideal weight, you may need to see us periodically to adjust the band further.

 - Migration of implant (band erosion,